TrustRadius Insights for Google Workspace are summaries of user sentiment data from TrustRadius reviews and, when necessary, third party data sources.

 Verified User

-C-Level Executive in Information Technology (Computer Software company, 11-50 employees)
+C-Level Executive in Information Technology (11-50 employees)

 Google Workspace is used by our entire organization for user management, single sign on, email, office productivity, and shared drive access.
 We split our usage between full access across engineer, operations, HR, and business development, and partial access for departments such as accounting, and legal.
 What would typically be done using a series of services (Active Directory, Exchange, SharePoint, NAS) is done through a single product suite.